ttarvis/goz3/README.md

 # goz3
-goze is a Z3 binding for Go
+goze is a Z3 binding for Go.

 ## More documentation coming soon
 as soon as code is completed